Center on Christ. Change the World.

-Does TFC require home-schoolers to take the GED?
+Does TFC require home-schooled students to take the GED?

-What is the TFC recommended high school curriculum of home-schooled students?
+What is the TFC recommended high school curriculum of home-school students?

 TFC does not endorse any particular curricular high school structure.
-However, the recommended course work to be completed in high school is listed in the academic and spiritual requirements section of the TFC website.
+However, our recommended high school coursework is listed in the academic and spiritual requirements section of our Academic Catalog.

-Home-schooled students from Georgia may be eligible for the HOPE Scholarship after attempting 30, 60, or 90 college semester hours of study if they earn a college cumulative grade point average of 3.0 or higher.
+Home-schooled students from Georgia can be eligible for the HOPE Scholarship if they score in the national composite 75th percentile or higher on the SAT or ACT.
+More information about the score requirements can be found here.
+If the student does not meet this requirement, they may qualify for the HOPE Scholarship after attempting 30, 60, or 90 college semester hours of study if they earn a college cumulative grade point average of 3.0 or higher.

-Do home-schoolers at TFC fit in and adjust smoothly to college life?
+Do home-schooled at TFC fit in and adjust smoothly to college life?

 Over the past five years, TFC has enrolled over 100 home-schooled students.
 Once students are on campus, one of the most important priorities of the college staff is helping students to adjust to college life.
 Our week-long orientation program includes TFC Success Seminar, a course designed to help students become familiar with the college’s services and to obtain the skills necessary for academic and social success.
 Toccoa Falls College is committed to helping each student transition smoothly into their college career.